Simply Natural Grain Free Dog Food receives the Advisor’s mid-tier rating of 3.5 stars.

 Estimated Dry Matter Nutrient Content

-Ingredients: Chicken meal, potatoes, peas, pea flour, chicken fat (preserved with mixed tocopherols), tomato pomace, flaxseed, natural flavor, alfalfa meal, salt, potassium chloride, vitamins (choline chloride, a-tocopherol acetate (source of vitamin E), niacin, calcium pantothenate, vitamin A supplement, ascorbic acid (source of vitamin C), pyridoxine hydrochloride (source of vitamin B6), thiamine mononitrate (source of vitamin B1), riboflavin supplement, vitamin B12 supplement, vitamin D3 supplement, biotin, folic acid), minerals (zinc sulfate, zinc amino acid chelate, ferrous sulfate, manganese sulfate, manganese amino acid chelate, copper sulfate, copper amino acid chelate, sodium selenite, calcium iodate), dried kelp, rosemary, sage, lecithin
+Ingredients: Chicken, chicken meal, garbanzo beans, peas, pea flour, tapioca flour, chicken fat (preserved with mixed tocopherols), natural flavor, vegetables (carrots, bell pepper, celery, tomato, garlic, parsley, spinach), flax seed (source of omega 3), salt, potassium chloride, vitamins (choline chloride, a-tocopherol acetate (source of vitamin E), niacin, calcium pantothenate, vitamin A supplement, l-ascorbyl-2-polyphosphate (source of vitamin C), pyridoxine hydrochloride (source of vitamin B6), thiamine mononitrate (source of vitamin B1), riboflavin supplement, vitamin B12 supplement, vitamin D3 supplement, biotin, folic acid), minerals (zinc sulfate, zinc amino acid chelate, ferrous sulfate, manganese sulfate, manganese amino acid chelate, copper sulfate, copper amino acid chelate, sodium selenite, calcium iodate), kelp meal, rosemary extract, sage extract, pineapple stem (source of bromelain), papain, dried Bacillus subtilis fermentation product, dried Aspergillus oryzae fermentation product

 Red items when present indicate controversial ingredients